TheEightBot/enterprise-application-patterns-using-maui/unit_testing.md

 }

-This unit test checks that validation fails when the Surname property of the MockViewModel doesn\'t have any data, and the Value, IsValid, and Errors property of each ValidatableObject\<T\> instance are correctly set.
+This unit test checks that validation fails when the Surname property of the MockViewModel doesn't have any data, and the Value, IsValid, and Errors property of each ValidatableObject\<T\> instance are correctly set.